Helping Condo Owners Take On Condominium Associations

 Protect Your Condo From Damage And Devaluation

-A pattern we have seen many times over is that water leaks into condominium units causing damage and mold growth.
-This can result in your home being devalued and potentially being declared uninhabitable due to health concerns.
+A pattern we have seen many times over is that water leaks into condominium units, causing damage and mold growth.
+This can result in the devaluation of your home and, potentially, its declaration as uninhabitable due to health conditions.

-Condominium Associations also collect the assessments (monthly and special condo payments) for the community.
+Condominium associations also collect the assessments (monthly and special condo payments) for the community.
 The association can also take certain actions against unit owners for failing to pay their monthly or special assessments.
-When they do so, they must follow the law.
+When they do so, they must follow Maryland’s landlord-tenant laws.

 Your condo is one of the most important investments you have.
 Make sure that you have a lawyer to advocate for you with your condo association.
 Schedule an initial consultation with Santoni, Vocci & Ortega, LLC, to speak with a lawyer.
 Call our Towson-based office at 443-782-5596, or send an email today.